funkylarma/adamchamberlin.info/src/posts/2023/04/brighton-marathon.md

 ---
-Title: Brighton Marathon
+title: Brighton Marathon
-Date: 2023-04-05
+date: 2023-04-05
+categories:
+  - "writing"
+tags:
+  - "running"
-Draft: true
+draft: true
 ---

 > What am I doing?

 > Why am I here?

 > Why am I running through an industrial estate on the first Sunday in April?

-When will this pain end?
+> When will this pain end?

 All these thoughts and many more are going through my head as I reach the final five miles of the 2023 Brighton Marathon.

 My mind drifts from the pounding of the concrete road in Hove and back to a conversation nearly 12 months prior and a flippant remark about signing up for the race.
 Again, the why's started flooding back?